TJX Companies, Inc.

 Interest (Income) Expense, net

-The components of interest (income) expense, net for the last two fiscal years are summarized below:
+The components of interest (income) expense, net are summarized below:

-Interest (income) expense, net decreased for fiscal 2026 compared to fiscal 2025 due to a decrease in interest income driven primarily by a decrease in prevailing rates.
+Interest (income) expense, net increased for the first quarter of fiscal 2027 compared to the same period in fiscal 2026, primarily due to an increase in interest income driven by a higher average cash balance, partially offset by a decrease in prevailing rates.

 Provision for Income Taxes

 On July 4, 2025, the One Big Beautiful Bill Act was signed into law, making permanent certain expiring provisions of the Tax Cuts and Jobs Act, including 100% accelerated depreciation deductions on qualified property and immediate expensing of domestic research and development costs, as well as modifying some of the international tax rules.
-These changes have not had a material impact on our income tax provision but have resulted in a reduction of our current year U.S. cash tax obligations, and we are continuing to evaluate the potential impact of the provisions that are expected to be effective in future fiscal years.
+These changes have not had a material impact on our income tax provision for the first quarter of fiscal 2027, and we do not expect them to have a material impact on our income tax provision for the fiscal year.

 A number of countries have enacted legislation to implement the Organization for Economic Cooperation and Development’s 15% global minimum tax regime (Pillar Two) with effect from January 1, 2024.
 A comprehensive Side-by-Side Package was released in January 2026, introducing additional safe harbors and options for companies headquartered in jurisdictions with a qualified Side-by-Side regime.
 Member countries must enact local legislation or update existing regulations to adopt and incorporate the Pillar Two Side-by-Side Package.
 We continue to evaluate the impacts of proposed and enacted legislation for the jurisdictions in which we operate.

-The effective income tax rate was 24.7% for fiscal 2026 and 25.0% for fiscal 2025.
-The decrease in the fiscal 2026 effective income tax rate is primarily due to a benefit from the acquisition of federal tax credits.
+The effective income tax rate was 22.6% for the first quarter of fiscal 2027 and 23.0% for the first quarter of fiscal 2026.
+The decrease in the effective tax rate for the first quarter of fiscal 2027 was primarily due to the increase in an excess tax benefit from share-based compensation and a benefit from the acquisition of federal tax credits, partially offset by a reduction of benefits from audit settlements.

 Net Income and Diluted Earnings Per Share